fangwei123456/spikingjelly/README.md

 ## CUDA-Enhanced Neuron

 SpikingJelly provides two backends for multi-step neurons.
-You can use the user-friendly `torch` backend for easily coding and debugging, and use `cupy` backend for faster training speed.
+You can use the user-friendly `torch` backend for easily coding and debugging and use `cupy` backend for faster training speed.

-The following figure compares execution time of two backends of Multi-Step LIF neurons (`float32`):
+The following figure compares the execution time of two backends of Multi-Step LIF neurons (`float32`):

 <img src="./docs/source/_static/tutorials/activation_based/11_cext_neuron_with_lbl/exe_time_fb.png" alt="exe_time_fb"  />